petersen65/PL0/README.md

 * generator: compiler phase for intermediate code generation by traversing the abstract syntax tree
 * cfg: control flow graph (CFG) representation of intermediate code to enable advanced compiler optimization techniques
 * emitter: assembly code generation compiler phase by iterating over the intermediate code
+* emitter/x86_64: Intel x86_64 ISA_SSE2 assembly code generator that targets Linux ELF binaries with optional DWARF v5 debugging information
+* emitter/elf: constants and types for the executable and linkable format (ELF) on 64-bit Linux including DWARF v5 support for the "gdb" debugger
-* compiler: driver for all compiler components, from scanning PL/0 source code to executing and printing resultant code
+* compiler: driver for all compiler components, from scanning PL/0 source code to linking x86_64 Linux output executables
+* compiler/standard: tiny standard library for the programming language PL/0 written in C23

 The reason for creating the compiler is that I have been interested in compiler construction since my computer science studies.
 Since I was already working with Niklaus Wirth's programming languages at the end of the 1990s, it made sense to build on what I had learned back then and start a compiler project with a modern programming language.
 I decided on the Go programming language because it is lean and available on all common operating systems.
-The compiler translates the programming language PL/0 from 1986 into Intel x86_64 assembly language.
+The compiler translates the programming language PL/0 from 1976 into Intel x86_64 assembly code.
 Why PL/0?
-I start with PL/0 because this language is very simple and reduced, so that its compiler can be written and understood by one person.
+The programming language is very simple and reduced, so that its compiler can be written and understood by one person.

-From now on, the PL/0 compiler is a personal hobby of mine, which I will continue to work on after its initial creation.
-My activities can be found below in the change log and in the planning sections.
-Interested students and developers are welcome to learn from my project how a compiler works and looks from the inside.
-I document the source code and structure the project for better traceability.
-Variable names are also slightly longer than usual so that the source code can be understood.
-The source code is also prepared for extensibility and encapsulation by using packages, public, and private implementation-patterns.
+Interested students and developers are welcome to learn from the project how a compiler works and looks from the inside.
+The source code is well documented and structured.
+Variable names are also slightly longer than usual so that the source code can be better understood.
+The code base is prepared for extensibility and encapsulation by using packages and interface-based implementation atterns.

-For Visual Studio Code, you should be able to run the compiler with F5.
-Please install the lastest Go version before that.
-You will be guided to a playground.pl0 file where you can try out PL/0 programming.
-Support for dev-containers is also provided, if you cannot install Go on your operating system.
-The PL/0 compiler was tested under Windows 11, Linux Ubuntu 24.10, and macOS Sequoia M4.
+With Visual Studio Code, the compiler can be run and debugged using F5.
+Examples are provided where the PL/0 programming language can be tested.
+Support for dev-containers with all required software components is part of the project, if you cannot install Go on your operating system.
+The PL/0 compiler was tested under Linux Ubuntu 25.04 and GNU Compiler Collection 15.
+GCC-15 is only required for assembling and linking resultant PL/0 compiler generated target assembly code files and for the compilation of the tiny PL/0 standard library which is intentionally written in C23.
+The PL/0 compiler generated assembly code is compliant with the System V AMD64 ABI and requires the standard C library provided by GCC-15.

-I test and check the source code for errors.
-You are welcome to tell me about errors and make suggestions.
-However, I can only do this in my private time.
+Due to capacity limits, units test are not implemented yet.

 ## License